TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 5. Open the entry's **Options** anytime to update the zone, enable auto‑approve or link sensors.
 6. Copy `blueprints/automation/plant_monitoring.yaml` into `<config>/blueprints/automation/>` and create an automation from it.
 7. Enable `input_boolean.auto_approve_all` if you want AI recommendations applied automatically.
-8. From the integration page, choose **Settings** to configure global AI options such as OpenAI usage or the default threshold mode.
+8. From the integration page, choose **Settings** to configure global AI options such as OpenAI usage, model and temperature.
 These settings are stored in `<config>/data/horticulture_global_config.json`.
 9. Ensure all numeric sensors use `state_class: measurement` so statistics are recorded.

 Plant profiles are stored in the `plants/` directory and can be created through the config flow or edited manually.